lethain/staff-eng/src/markdown/guides/staff-projects.md

 There are also folks like [Dan Na](https://staffeng.com/stories/dan-na) or [Damian Schenkelman](https://staffeng.com/stories/damian-schenkelman) who took a detour through engineering management to reach the role.
 Damian describes bypassing the Staff project,

 > I did not.
 Because of how I grew at Auth0, I kind of "skipped that part".
-As a Director at a startup, I got the opportunity to technically lead a lot of big, critical initiatives, but there was no specific/explicit "staff/principal project".
+As a Director at a startup, I got the opportunity to technically lead a lot of big, critical initiatives, but there was no specific/explicit "staff/principal project."

 From these stories, it's clear that anyone who tells you that you _must_ complete a Staff project to reach a Staff-plus title is wrong: there are many avenues to reach Staff-plus titles without doing a Staff project, with [a stint in engineering management](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/) prominent among them.